ralphmartynward/ironhack_05_mid-bootcamp-project/README.md

 ## Data Preprocessing & Feature Engineering

 I analyze IMDb ratings, introduce weighted ratings, and account for the time decay factor.
+I also cast directors, genre and starts to lists so I can work with them more easily.

 ## Data Transformation